 Julia Hopkins joined The Canvas Project Team in September 2019 and is the lead Academic Developer for the College of Science and the support for the School of Management.

 Prior to joining Swansea University Julia worked for fifteen years in various IT roles including software development, system administration, IT security and digital forensics.
 In 2012 she returned to Wales to study Fine Art, recently completing an MA in Fine Art at the Royal College of Art followed by a PGCE for post-compulsory education.

-Academic Developer for Swansea Univerity School of Medicine.
+Academic Developer for Swansea University School of Medicine.

 Carys Howells joined the Canvas Project Team in September 2019 and is the lead Academic Developer for Swansea University Medical School, and the support developer for the College of Arts and Humanities.
 Carys completed her doctorate within the Department of History and Medieval Studies in 2015.
 She has since held a number of positions at the University of Warwick including Teaching Fellow in Modern History and Acting Director of Student Experience.

 Academic Developer for the Hillary Rodham Clinton School of Law and The School of Management

 Academic Developer for The College & ELTS.